spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/interact-with-third-party-payment-providers-using-glue-api.md

 {% endinfo_block %}

-This tutorial shows how to invoke third parties in the API payment process.
+To invoke third parties in the API payment process, proceed with the steps in the following sections:

 ## 1. Create new module